rutgerstorm/Programmeerproject/README.md

 Challenges
-It will be hard to parse through all the given data, it is data from every country, for different sectors for a period of more than 40 years.
-Thereby it might be hard to make the circle diagram for every country due the lack of data.
+It will be hard to parse through all the given data, it is data from every country, for different sectors for a period of almost 30 years.
+But after a long time of searching data, I've found all the data needed for the visualizations I wanted.